 - Branch Coverage: How many of the possible branches in control structures (

-, switch cases, loops) have been executed by tests.
+if/else, switch cases, loops) have been executed by tests.

 For instance, an if has two branches (true and false path); a loop can have the branch of executing the body or skipping it.
 Branch coverage is a stronger criterion – it ensures that each decision point in the code has been tested for all outcomes.

-statement’s true branch ran but some false branches never did.
+You might have 100% line coverage but only 80% branch coverage if, say, every if statement’s true branch ran but some false branches never did.
 Branch coverage is particularly important in legacy code with lots of complex logic: it helps reveal untested edge cases.
-A low branch coverage means there are decision paths that never got verified and could hide bugs that only appear in those scenarios.
+Low branch coverage means some decision paths were never verified and could hide bugs that appear only in those scenarios.

 In a modernization effort, you can use coverage metrics to guide your testing.
 For example, after writing a first batch of characterization tests, check the coverage report to see which parts of the code remain dark (not executed).
 Those areas might need more tests or could be dead code (which you might later remove if truly unused).
 Aim to increase coverage especially in critical modules.
-Many teams set a target like “at least 80% line coverage and 100% of critical branches.”
-However, be wary of treating coverage as the ultimate goal – it’s just one metric.
-It’s possible to have high coverage with poor tests (e.g., tests that execute code but don’t assert useful properties).
-This is where mutation testing comes in as a quality gauge.

 Mutation Testing: A Better Metric Than Coverage